guillaumebarranco/remote_game/README.md

-# remote_game
+# Remote Game

-Remote game playing with websockets
+Remote game playing with websockets.
+Basically, just make your phone in a game (like gameboy) for playing on your PC in front of you.